Here are some of the most frequently asked questions I get regarding myself or the blog.

 Why did you move back?

 After a whirlwind 18 months in Berlin, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
 There wasn’t a moment that I didn’t miss Berlin and I knew I wouldn’t be happy until I returned.
-Two years later in November 2014, I finally did.
-Four years later and I’m still here, with no plans to leave anytime soon.
+Two years later in November 2014, it finally happened.
+Four and half years years later, I’m still here and have no plans to leave anytime soon.

 What’s an Agile Coach?